Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 - The first 4 campaign levels of 'Revenge of the Rain Gods' in English.
 - Enabled the available built-in English language files for various menu's and adds missing strings.

+### Planned

+- The rest of the campaign levels.
+- The new scenario's added by the mission pack.

 ## Requirements